Persistent Postural Perceptual Dizziness and cervical spine instability

 - and sleep deprivation (38%).

 The most prevalent comorbidities (other conditions these people suffered from) were:

 - Hypercholesterolemia or high cholesterol (31%),

 - Migraine headaches (26%), (Please see my article Vestibular migraine and spontaneous vertigo – Migraine Associated Vertigo).

 - Carbohydrate metabolism disorders (22%) – these are problems related to diabetic ketoacidosis a diabetes complication of overproduction of blood acids, hyperosmolar coma – a diabetes complication of severe hyperglycemia, and hypoglycemia.
 All of these problems impair and suppress the central nervous system, sometimes dangerously, sometimes as a life-threatening situation.

 - And cervical syndrome (21%).
 One in five of these people had a neck problem.

 What are we seeing in this image?
-The ligaments of the upper cervical spine that hold the cervical vertebrae and the skull in their correct alignment to each other.
+The ligaments of the upper cervical spine hold the cervical vertebrae and the skull in their correct alignment with each other.